johahnwu/EthicalHacking/README.md

 This is our project.
-The main script is cript.sh
+The main file is Script.sh
-Run with ./script.sh
+Run with ./Script.sh
 Program will prompt user for address range